Allogeneic Stem Cell Transplantation for Chronic Myeloid Leukemia

 There are a variety of treatments available for patients with CML who relapse after an allogeneic stem cell transplant.
 These include Gleevec or other tyrosine kinase inhibitors, interferon alfa, donor lymphocyte infusions, and even a second transplant.

 Gleevec has become the first treatment of choice for relapses following allogeneic stem cell transplants.
-Patients who relapse after an allogeneic stem cell transplant can also receive Sprycel® (dasatinib) or Tasigna® (nilotinib) if they have already shown resistance to Gleevec.
+Patients who relapse after an allogeneic stem cell transplant can also receive Sprycel® (dasatinib), Tasigna® (nilotinib) or other novel TKI's if they have already shown resistance to Gleevec.

 Strategies to Improve Results of Allogeneic Stem Cell Transplantation for CML